cado-security/product-help/docs/cado/discovery-import/gcp/kubernetes-engine.md

 # How to Import from Google Cloud Kubernetes Engine

-The Cado platform allows you to collect key logs and forensic artifacts from Google Cloud Kubernetes Engine (GKE) containers.
+The / Forensic Acquisition and Investigation platform allows you to collect key logs and forensic artifacts from Google Cloud Kubernetes Engine (GKE) containers.

 ## Known Limitations

-- Cado can acquire artifacts from containers built with **distroless containers** and **private clusters** using Cado Host only.
+- / Forensic Acquisition and Investigation can acquire artifacts from containers built with **distroless containers** and **private clusters** using / Forensic Acquisition and Investigation Host only.
 Containers with the `gcr.io/distroless` image tag will be hidden.
 For more details, see [Kubernetes Deployments](/cado/discovery-import/kubernetes#alternate-collection-by-using-cado-host-with-a-sidecar-container).
-- Cado will hide pods running under the following namespaces, which are generally system-level namespaces running a distroless environment:
+- / Forensic Acquisition and Investigation will hide pods running under the following namespaces, which are generally system-level namespaces running a distroless environment:
   - `kube-system`, `kube-public`, `kube-node-lease`
   - `gke-gmp-system`, `aks-command`
   - `gmp-system`, `calico-system`, `tigera-operator`